 Tube or Casing

-The casing is the body of the magazine made of steel of hard plastic.
-It holds the all cartridges of the pistol in place.
+The casing is the magazine’s body made of steel or hard plastic.
+It holds all the cartridges of the pistol in place.

 Spring applies the pressure on the cartridge to get into the chamber while firing.
 When we fill the magazine with the cartridge, the spring squeezes and applies force on the cartridge.
 Due to that force, the cartridge comes into the chamber during firing.